G.I. Joe's: 20th-century history

 In 1991 the chain expanded to the Seattle market and had increased to 14 stores with revenue of $135 million.
 The next year David Orkney stepped down as the chief executive officer and longtime-employee Norm Daniels assumed the role.
 The new Seattle store was about the same size as the Portland area stores, but re-focused on two product lines: automotive parts and sporting goods.

 In 1998, the company made plans to go public by issuing an initial public offering (IPO) of stock to the general public.
 The plan was to use the cash from the sale of shares to fund an expansion program in order to become more of a regional chain.
-The company even filed with the U.S. Securities and Exchange Commission in late 1998 for an IPO, but the next year the plan was withdrawn when the expected price per share was not as high as had been hoped for by the company.
+The company even filed with the U.S. Securities and Exchange Commission in late 1998 for an IPO, but the next year the plan was withdrawn when the expected unit price of the company's shares was not as high as had been hoped for by the company.

 By 2000, revenue had increased to $161 million from 17 stores, making G.I.
 Joe's the 12th largest sporting goods retailer in the United States, and largest in the Pacific Northwest.
 It was also the 142nd largest retailer overall in the United States by revenue in 2000.